ondrejrohon/testassignment/README.md

 4. Run `npm run server` to start server app
 5. Run `npm run client` to start as many clients app as you want
 6. Follow instructions on screen
+7. To start a game, you need to answer with password: `pass`

 ## Using IPC